oliwarner/django-multifactor/README.md

 ## Usage

-By this point any authenticated user can add a secondary factor to their account by visiting (eg) `/admin/multifactor/`, but no view will *require* users be multi-factor authenticated. django-multifactor give you granular control to conditionally require certain users need a secondary factor on certain views.
+By this point any authenticated user can add a secondary factor to their account by visiting (eg) `/admin/multifactor/`, but no view will *require* users be multi-factor authenticated. django-multifactor gives you granular control to conditionally require certain users need a secondary factor on certain views.
 This is accomplished through the `multifactor.decorators.multifactor_protected` decorator.

     from multifactor.decorators import multifactor_protected

     @multifactor_protected(user_filter=None, force=False)
     def my_view(request):